 But the above figures are expenses, as we technically paid less!
 Here’s how:

 We redeemed $382 worth of accommodation using points and travel credits, such as from Hotels.com, SPG, and Priceline.
-We still accounted for those expenses in all our budgeting, even though we didn’t actually pay money for them.
+We still accounted for those expenses in all the budgeting we’ve detailed, even though we didn’t actually pay money for them.

 Furthermore, we tried to use our Capital One Venture credit card for nearly every expense possible, which earns us 2% cash back that we then used to erase whatever travel expenses we chose.
-So we racked up enough expenses on that credit card over the course of this trip to then erase $639!
+So we racked up enough expenses on that credit card over the course of this trip to erase $639 worth of travel expenses!